KatapultDevelopment/katapult-pro-extended/README.md

 ## Katapult Styles
 > **Note:** *Katapult styles are written as javascript modules and exported as CSS using Lit*
 >
-> To use these styles in your own Lit elements, simply import the style module and include it using lit's `unsafeCSS()` in your component’s `static styles` array.
+> To use these styles in your own Lit elements, simply import the style module and include it in your component’s `static styles` array.

 ### KatapultFlex
 - Utility flexbox layout styles for rapid, attribute-based flex layouts.